canvas-medical/documentation/collections/_api/letter.md

 ***

 <b>`content`</b><br>
 The contents of the letter.
-Supports HTML & CSS.
+Supports HTML & CSS. <b> Placeholders created in Canvas will NOT be respected. </b>